Marginalia

 Working on your phone is underrated, or so I’m coming to realise.
 For ages now I’ve been procrastinating on my website projects, filled with anxiety when opening my laptop and being faced with a blank screen.
 The result?
 No work and no progress.
 Just vicariously scrolling social media and perving on other people’s websites and case studies.
 Hmmm.
 Case study porn.

 Anyways, one day recently I got so fed up with myself that I just started writing an article in the notes on my phone.
-And before I knew it I had something I could put some sexy finishing touches too before posting it on my site.
+And before I knew it I had something I could put some sexy finishing touches to before posting it on my site.

 Funny thing is – I actually enjoyed the process.
 I felt far less inhibited and the words flowed easily, as if I was writing a text message, leading to a stream of consciousness style experience and connections in the content I probably wouldn’t have made on a bigger blank page.
 Strange.
 What causes this weird but deeply pleasurable phenomenon?